Let’s start with what is SEO?

 Insider Tip: Google prefers high-resolution images, so use high-quality images on Pinterest whenever possible.

 According to Google, 97% of consumers search for local businesses online.
-In order to perform well in local search results it’s critical that you optimize your Google+ Local listing (formally known as Google Places).
-A Local Google+ page is different from a Google+ Business Page because it allows customers to easily connect with that business’s physical location.
+In order to perform well in local search results, it’s critical that you create/claim and optimize your Google My Business listing.
 Update the details about your business—address, phone number, hours, etc.—and you’re good to go!

-Insider Tip: Be sure to keep your information up-to-date on Google+ Local and Facebook—it helps!
+Insider Tip: Be sure to keep your information up-to-date on Google My Business and Facebook—it helps!